OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Looking for opportunities to explore data, early, to see how it fits in library mission.
 DEMS1, DEMS5
 - Library's city had published an strategic plan that mentioned citizen participation, govt transparency and open data.
 DEMS2

-### Institutions need to be big enough to have capacity for open data programming, but not so big that they can't act quickly.
-- DEMS1
+### Data-Equity and other open-data-services-participating libraries tend to be mid- and large-sized libraries.
+- 250k and more: DEMS4, DEMS5, DEMS9, ND5 [but two more WA library systems may join DEMS]
+- 100K-250K:  DEMS2, DEMS3, DEMS7
+- 25K-100K: DEMS1, DEMS6 [two more library systems interested in joining DEMS]
-- DEMS2
+- 5K-25K: DEMS8, DEMS10
-- DEMS participating libraries in Washington State draw heavily from mid-sized library systems.
-- ND5, DEMS5, DEMS4, DEMS9 are exceptions --  big library systems that have moved nimbly enough.
+- 5K and under: none

 ### Open data is often competing with other big projects or staff changes at libraries or publishing agencies.
 - DEMS9 says staff changes at agencies account in part for slowing progress on open data.
 - DEMS10 is bringing a new automation system on line.
-- DEMS7 has been involved in a building project.
+- DEMS8 has been involved in a building project.
 - DEMS2 said there's always another project.

 ### Open data efforts prompt institutions to think about users and their concerns.
 - DEMS1 noted difficulty in identifying target users outside of the general public.
 - DEMS2's open data efforts trained their attention on public concerns, such as economic development, homelessness and opioid abuse.
 - DEMS5 interview affirmed this.
-#### Open data instruction or promotion can be challenging where constituencies lack obvious research-driven user groups (e.g., academics, activists)
+#### Open data instruction or promotion can be challenging where constituencies lack obvious research-driven questions or user groups (e.g., academics, activists)
-- DEMS1, DEMS3
+- DEMS1, DEMS3, DEMS7

 ### Libraries that are interested in the future and serving constituencies see open data as a good exploratory tool.
 - DEMS1
 - DEMS5
+- DEMS8 (we need to get on board now and try open data out)

 ### Open data appeals to libraries for internal use and professional development.
 - Can help the library better leverage data to demonstrate value.
 DEMS6, DEMS3